nrfconnect/sdk-nrf/doc/nrf/config_and_build/multi_image.rst

 When building the child image from the source or using a prebuilt HEX file, the build system merges the HEX files of both the parent and child image, so that they can be programmed in one single step.
 This means that you can enable and integrate an additional image just by using the default configuration.

-To change the default configuration and configure how a child image is handled, locate the BUILD_STRATEGY configuration options for the child image in the parent image configuration.
+To change the default configuration and configure how a child image is handled, locate the ``BUILD_STRATEGY`` Kconfig options for the child image in the parent image configuration.
 For example, to use a prebuilt HEX file of the MCUboot instead of building it, select :kconfig:option:`CONFIG_MCUBOOT_BUILD_STRATEGY_USE_HEX_FILE` instead of the default :kconfig:option:`CONFIG_MCUBOOT_BUILD_STRATEGY_FROM_SOURCE`, and specify the HEX file in :kconfig:option:`CONFIG_MCUBOOT_HEX_FILE`.
 To ignore an MCUboot child image, select :kconfig:option:`CONFIG_MCUBOOT_BUILD_STRATEGY_SKIP_BUILD` instead of :kconfig:option:`CONFIG_MCUBOOT_BUILD_STRATEGY_FROM_SOURCE`.